Skip to Main Content

 It is recommended to specify the same subnet and IP addresses as in this example when purchasing computing resources, making it convenient to directly copy operation commands.

-• Download the binary installation package for installing AutoMQ.
+• Download the binary package for installing AutoMQ.
 Refer to Software Artifact▸.

 • Create two custom-named object storage buckets, such as automq-data and automq-ops.